creativecommons/creativecommons.org/README.md

 ## Overview

-This repostory is currently for:
+This repository is currently for:
 1. Public help and support [Issues][issues]
 2. Legalcode and translations
 3. Installation of the website (including Styles and other Includes)